lampajr/hyperfoil.github.io/docs/steps/step_clearHttpCache.md

 # clearHttpCache

-Drop all entries from HTTP cache in the session.
+Drops all entries from HTTP cache in the session.